mvcdigital/blisscakeart/src/content/gallery/_index.md

       - bullet: Classic vanilla sponge, paired with a vanilla buttercream and strawberry jam filling
       - bullet: Served 25 portions
-  - bullets:
-      - bullet: 5 tier classic off white fondant covered cake, with cascading faux white roses and sage foliage.
-The tiers are separated with clear acrylic tiers to give the cake extra height.
-Finished off with an acrylic initials cake charm front and centre.
-      - bullet: All tiers, classic vanilla sponge, paired with a vanilla buttercream, and a strawberry conserve filling
-      - bullet: Served 150 portions
-    images: []
-    tags:
-      - name: Wedding
-    title: 5 tier Wedding Cake
-    text: Fondant covered 5 tier wedding cake, with clear acrylic tier spacers and white roses
 ---